Yaphank, New York: History

 Captain Robert Robinson came to Yaphank and built his Dutch Colonial house with the building dated at 1726.
 He was then granted permission to dam the Carmans River to build a mill across the street from his house.
 The construction of this mill in 1739 was considered the founding date of the Hamlet of Yaphank.

 In the mid-18th century, John Homan built two mills along the Carmans River, which runs directly through the center of the town.
 These two mills inspired the first name for the town: Millville.
 The translator-author Mary Louise Booth was born in Millville in 1831.
 In 1846 a post office was opened in the town, but because there were thirteen other towns named "Millville" in New York state at the time, the town was renamed "Yaphank", from the local Native American word Yamphanke, meaning "bank of a river".

 In 1843 the Long Island Rail Road built a railroad station in Yaphank (still named Millville at the time), and nearly overnight the small mill town became a major commercial center.
-By 1875, Yaphank had two grist mills, two lumber mills, two blacksmith shops, a printing office, an upholstery shop, a stagecoach line, two physicians, a shoe shop, two wheelwright shops, a meat market, a dressmaker and a general store.
+By 1875, Yaphank had two grist mills, two lumber mills, two blacksmith shops, a printing office, an upholstery shop, a stagecoach line, two medical doctors, a shoe shop, two wheelwright shops, a meat market, a dressmaker and a general store.
+In 2026, a new station was built, Yaphank-BNL, to replace the old station.